przemekgalazka/irmina/README.md

 ```java
 @RunWith(IrminaRunner.class)
 ```
-Irmina mock all your new dependencies if needed.
+Irmina mocks all your new, not provided dependencies.
 Also adds extra behavior to your mocks when needed while spring context bootstraps
 ```
 define(SuspensionDesign.class).named("AudiA4")
                     .asMockWithBehavior(new Behavior<SuspensionDesign>() {